Jasonyu728/IEEEtiv2024_multitask_dataset/README.md

-# sensors2023_mutiautoencoder_dataset
+# IEEEtiv2024_multitask_dataset
-The dataset of the MSAE for efficient face recognition in intelligent cockpit
+The dataset of the Multi-Task Learning with Hierarchical Feature Disentanglement for Low-Exposure Facial Recognition in Smart Cockpits